Window : Print

 Grade 5 Distribution Certification is required to be designated as Chief Operator in the absence of the Water Operations Superintendent.

 Should the City's designation level as a Treatment or Distribution facility change, incumbents will be expected to attain the appropriate designation within 12 months of the notification by the State of California.

 Possession of a Water Utility and Science Certificate or University of Southern California Cross Connection Control Institute Certificate is highly desirable.

 Any combination of education and experience that provides the required knowledge and skills is required.
 A typical way to obtain the knowledge and skills would be:

 Equivalent to a high school diploma; coursework in water utility science as required for the Water distribution certification; and five (5) years of progressively responsible experience in water operations, maintenance and repair work; at least one (1) of which must have been in a supervisory or lead capacity.

 Performance of the essential duties of this position includes the following physical demands and/or working conditions:

 Requires the ability to perform field work involving exertion of a moderate amount of physical effort to stoop, crouch and lift in the performance of duties; ability to perform duties in a safe manner; sufficient hand/eye coordination to perform semi-skilled repetitive movements such as adjusting and operating equipment and using office equipment and supplies; ability to drive motor vehicles.
 Tasks require color and visual perception and discrimination, as well as oral communications ability.
 May be subject to uncomfortable working conditions including exposure to dust, noise, heat or cold, toxic agents and chemicals, and performing work in confined spaces.

 Career Ladder Information

-Experience gained in this classification would serve towards meeting the minimum requirements for promotion to Senior Water Service Supervisor.
+Experience gained in this classification would serve towards meeting the minimum requirements for promotion to Water Operations Superintendent.